 However, there are plenty of situations in which someone could be living in your property without your full permission or knowledge: such as an illegal sublet, additional residents who don't appear on the lease, and tenants overstaying their lease period, perhaps without even knowingly doing so.

 You can see why it's important to have a team on your side that is well-versed in the laws that govern landlords and tenants in the San Diego area.
-If you're looking for help with any aspect of your rental property in the San Diego area, get in touch with the expert team at North County Property Group.
+If you're a property owner looking for help with any aspect of your rental property in the San Diego area, get in touch with the expert team at North County Property Group.